 Aims and Objectives

-This Open for Business half day event is part of an Isaac Newton Institute research programme which brings together leading expertise in the multiple disciplines involved in quantum control engineering.
-It will give an overview of the mathematical and theoretical framework currently being developed in quantum control as an underpinning discipline of quantum technology.
+This Open for Business half day event was part of an Isaac Newton Institute research programme which brought together leading expertise in the multiple disciplines involved in quantum control engineering.
+It gave an overview of the mathematical and theoretical framework currently being developed in quantum control as an underpinning discipline of quantum technology.

-The workshop will also seek to identify the core mathematical issues and challenges ahead and showcase several recent applications of control theory to quantum systems.
-A key aim is to highlight applications of this area of mathematics, as well as impacts on other potential end user applications.
-It should be of interest to individuals from a number of industrial areas where quantum technology is emerging such as:
+The workshop sought to identify the core mathematical issues and challenges ahead and showcase several recent applications of control theory to quantum systems.
+A key aim was to highlight applications of this area of mathematics, as well as impacts on other potential end user applications.
+It was of interest to individuals from a number of industrial areas where quantum technology is emerging such as:

 - Microchips and Computing